 In the second year, topics include multiculturalism, the socially marginalised, criminality, the vote, social protest and immigration.
 A piece of literature will be studied in depth, and students get to do some individual research for a presentation as part of the oral examination.

-Pupils also benefit from 1:1 speaking sessions with their teachers throughout the course.
+Students also benefit from speaking sessions with a language assistant.

 We provide an enriching experience in French, so our teaching extends beyond the classroom.
 A trip is organised annually to Lyon, to which students are actively encouraged to take part.
 We also run a French debating club every fortnight, which has a huge impact on students’ speaking confidence and fluency.
-We are a member of the Independent School Modern Languages Association (ISMLA) and join in their annual debating competition every year.
 Finally, a French Drama Festival takes place at KAS every year; this is mainly designed for A level students and enables them to explore their acting skills in a foreign language whilst competing against 15 other schools.

 Extra information

 Each year we host the French Theatre Festival here at King Alfred School and all students are encouraged to enter.
-We also enter students into the French Debate competition (ISMLA).
 One of the highlights for most students is the annual language and cultural enrichment trip to Lyon.
 In addition to these students are given the opportunity to participate in:

 Head of department: Camilla Parsons